jsncmgs1/spotify_ex/README.md

 end
 ```

 The authentication module will set refresh and access tokens in a cookie.
+The
-The access token expires every hour, and you'll need to check your reponses for 401 errors.
-Call `Spotify.Authentication.refresh`, if there is a refresh token present.
+access token expires every hour, and you'll need to check your reponses for 401
+errors.
+Call `Spotify.Authentication.refresh`, if there is a refresh token
+present.
 If not, you'll need to redirect back to authorization.

 ## Contributing

 All contributions are more than welcome!
-I will not accept a PR without tests if it
+I will not accept a PR without tests
-looks like something that should be tested, which is pretty much everything.
+if it looks like something that should be tested, which is pretty much
+everything.
+Development is done on the `development` branch, and moved to
+`master` for release on hexpm.